-B. Support Vector Machine
+B. Support Vector Machine (SVM)

-The support vector machine (SVM) is the most popular approach for classification algorithms in ML [29].
-The aim of linear-SVM is to find a hyperplane that divides the classes with maximum margin where the margin is defined as the minimum distance of the hyperplane to points from either class.
+SVM is the most popular approach for classification algorithms in ML [29].
+The aim of linear-SVM is to find a hyper plane that divides the classes with maximum margin where margin is defined as the minimum distance of the hyper plane to points from either class.
 When the data is not linearly separable which is often the case, the "kernel-trick" is used to project the data to higher dimensions where it is linearly separable [30].
-In this article, we use linear and RBF kernels to evaluate the proposed system with the regularization parameter C = 1.0.
-Also, we use the cross-validation technique to report classification accuracy.
+In this work, we use linear and RBF kernels to evaluate the proposed system with the regularization parameter C = 1.0.
+Also, we use cross validation technique to report classification accuracy.

-Fig. 8.
-Average K-NN accuracy for varying value of K.
+Fig. 8: Average K-NN accuracy for varying value of K.

-Fig. 9.
-Average classification accuracy with number of epochs in a neural network.
+Fig. 9: Average classification accuracy with number of epochs in a neural network.